apache/nifi/README.md

 -->
 # Apache NiFi

 Apache NiFi is an easy to use, powerful, and reliable system to process and distribute data.
-It is currently apart of the Apache Incubator.

 ## Table of Contents